jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 4. Also keep in mind that there is a limit on how many assistants you can create per key per day.
 I am not sure but 30 is an average.
 Please correct me if I am mistaken.
 There will be a new release soon where there will be a limit on that and hopefully this issue will be resolved.

-To the point: You got a 4S, you get commandFailed and/or cannot create assistantid?
+To the point: You got a iPhone 4S, iPhone 5, or iPad 3, you get commandFailed and/or cannot create assistantid?

 Solution 1: Change IP/Network